Samuel Clarke Farm

 Joseph Clarke (1642—1727) purchased approximately 200 acres of the Stanton Purchase land the following year.
 By 1691 Joseph Clarke had transferred a parcel to his son, Samuel (1672-1769).
 Samuel Clarke built the original portion of the farmhouse on this land in about 1691.
 A large carved granite block in the keeping room fireplace, just below the original beehive bake oven, memorializes this date.
 The original farmhouse was modified and expanded in the 18th century.
 The gambrel-roofed house follows a typical five-room plan, often constructed in 18th century Rhode Island.
-Remarkably, the house retains its original exterior wide oak weatherboards - on the north side, early 18th-century window sash and frames, a massive granite central chimney with four fireplaces and nearly all of its original period interior architectural detail.
-The kitchen addition to the north was added in the late 19th century.
+Remarkably, the house retains its original exterior wide oak weatherboards on the north side, early 18th-century window sash and frames, a massive granite central chimney with four fireplaces and nearly all of its original period interior architectural detail.
+The kitchen to the north was added in the late 19th century.